meganalnico/simple-core/Heritage.md

 Focus](feats.html#skill-focus) as a bonus feat at 1st level.

-**Elf Blood**: Half-elves count as both elves and humans for any effect related to race.
+**Elf Blood**: Half-elves count as both elves and humans for any effect related to people.

-**Elven Immunities**: Half-elves are immune to magic sleep effects and get a +2 racial [saving throw](combat.html#saving-throws) bonus against [enchantment](magic.html#enchantment) spells and effects.
+**Elven Immunities**: Half-elves are immune to magic sleep effects and get a +2 heritage [saving throw](combat.html#saving-throws) bonus against [enchantment](magic.html#enchantment) spells and effects.

-**Keen Senses**: Half-elves receive a +2 racial bonus on [Perception](skills/perception.html#perception) skill checks.
+**Keen Senses**: Half-elves receive a +2 heritage bonus on [Perception](skills/perception.html#perception) skill checks.

 **Dual Minded:** The mixed ancestry of some half-elves makes them resistant to mental attacks.
-Half-elves with this racial trait gain a +2 bonus on all Will saving throws.
+Half-elves with this heritage trait gain a +2 bonus on all Will saving throws.

 **Languages**: Half-elves begin play speaking Common and Elven.